Defining Possible in Digital Technology.

 Northrop Grumman, Army Teams Preparing for Integrated Air and Missile Defense Weapon System Limited User Test

-Read about Open Architecture at Northrop Grumman
+Read about Digital Transformation at Northrop Grumman

 Northrop Grumman Downselected as Sole Contractor for US Air Force F-16 Electronic Warfare Suite